 METROPOLITAN AND MICROPOLITAN STATISTICAL AREAS AND RELATED STATISTICAL AREAS

 Alabama has 12 metropolitan statistical areas, 13 micropolitan statistical areas, and 7 combined statistical areas.

 There are 67 counties in Alabama.
 Each county is governed by a county commission.

 There are 390 county subdivisions in Alabama.
 They are all census county divisions (CCDs), which are delineated for statistical purposes, have no legal function, and are not governmental units.
 CCDs were first established for the 1960 census.
 Prior to 1960, the minor civil divisions (MCDs) used in the census included election precincts, beats, and land survey townships.

 Alabama has 578 places; 460 incorporated places and 118 census designated places (CDPs).
 The incorporated places consist of 167 cities and 293 towns.
 Cities have a minimum population threshold of 2,000 people and towns have between 300 and 1,999 people.
 A minimum population of 300 is required to incorporate in Alabama.

 Alabama has 1,181 census tracts, 3,438 block groups, and 252,266 census blocks.

-For the 111th Congress (January 2009-January 2011), Alabama has seven congressional districts.
-Beginning with the 113th Congress (January 2013-January 2015), Alabama will continue to have seven congressional districts as a result of reapportionment based on the 2010 Census.
+For the 111th Congress (January 2009-January 2011), Alabama had seven congressional districts.
+For the 113th Congress (January 2013-January 2015), Alabama continues to have seven congressional districts as a result of reapportionment based on the 2010 Census.